mbaityje/plankifier/README.md

 - Some of the images have one dimension that is extremely larger than the other.
 When I try to reduce them to squares maintaining the proportions, the smaller dimension becomes ridiculously small.
 Careful with that, cause I haven't thought about it deeply yet.

+- Training images on a stupid MLP gives decent results.
+If to that dataset, we simply add the information on whether that image was resized or not, the test accuracy improves sizably.
+This probably means that resizing is often taking away useful information (which can be understood by reading the previous point).

 - Con un grande class imbalance, non serve a niente usare grandi batch sizes, perché la rete assegnerà a ogni esempio la classe maggioritaria.
 Una idea intuitiva del motivo è che, se il 90% degli esempi è dinobryon, la label media del batch sarà dinobryon per tutti gli elementi del batch, inclusi quelli di classi diverse. **Corollario:** sta cosa è stata sicuramente pubblicata, ma se non lo è stata devo mettermici subito.

 ## Risorse